free genealogy since 1996

 Middletown Methodist Episcopal Church

-Corner Franklin and First Streets, Poe, IN
+Corner Franklin and First Streets, Poe

 Organized in 1835.
 The church moved to Hoagland in 1876.
 See Hoagland Methodist Church, Madison Township.